tbensky/npct/README.md

 So I made a totally anonymous contract tracing system that doesn't use a mobile phone at all.
 Say hello to "NPCT," the "no phone contact tracer."

-# NPCT: The "no phone" Contact Tracer
+# The No Phone Contact Tracer (NPCT)

 I think Bluetooth (BT) is ideal for contact tracing.
 It's a short-range protocol that can broadcast messages to receiving devices nearby.
 But you can't use a phone.
 So what's the plan?

 $8....$8.
-A fully BT-enabled ESP32 is $8 on eBay.
+A fully BT-enabled [ESP32](https://esp32.com) is $8 on eBay.
 This about what materials cost for masks people are making.
-There had to be someway of using this for a contact tracer.
+There had to be some way of using this for a contact tracer.
 So here's my plan:

 * Come up with some encoding for a unique ID for yourself + your health information (easy: an MD5 + some additional hex codes to describe your health).